BIOMEDICAL ENGINEERING SOCIETY AT UCLA

 • Oftentimes, 3rd or 4th-year undergraduate BE students are in research labs and they may know of an opening in their lab to pass onto you

-• Join clubs (like BMES) with technical projects or workshops and learn skills that will make you a more valuable candidate to joining a research lab
+• Clubs (like us) offer technical projects or workshops and learn skills that will make you a more valuable candidate to joining a research lab

-• Skills for a BE lab include (but are definitely not limited to): CAD, 3D printing, machining, circuitry, coding, data analysis, cell culture, cellular staining, imaging and microscopy, and many, many more
+• Some basic skills for a BE lab include (but are definitely not limited to): CAD, 3D printing, machining, circuitry, coding, data analysis, cell culture, cellular staining, imaging and microscopy, etc.

 • BMES' starter technical projects, Cell Team and Build Team, provide the perfect base for students who are wishing to join a research lab with little to no experience beforehand

-• You do not need a 4.0 GPA to get into a research lab (just trust me on this...), but it is important to show PIs that you care about academia in general
+• You do not need a 4.0 GPA to get into a research lab, but it is important to show professors that you care about academia in general

 • Research is academia, so having a low GPA reflects poorly on you (the student) because it shows the PI that you may not be as interested in the subject as you say you are

-• Of course, if you have the perfect technical background or a lot of previous research experience, a low GPA is easy to overlook, but generally speaking: people who do academic research usually want to go into higher education, and GPA matters a lot for graduate school applications
+• If you have the perfect technical background or a lot of previous research experience, a low GPA is easy to overlook, but generally speaking: people who do academic research usually want to go into higher education, and GPA matters a lot for graduate school applications

 SRP 99